tc39/proposal-string-left-right-trim/README.md

 ECMAScript proposal, specs, tests, and reference implementation for String.prototype.trimStart/trimEnd (plus **trimLeft/trimRight**).

+**Stage 4**

+This proposal is complete and already merged into [ECMA262 specification](https://tc39.es/ecma262/).
+See the specification text here.

 ## Rationale
 ES5 standardized `String.prototype.trim`.
 All major engines have also implemented corresponding `trimLeft` and `trimRight` functions - without any standard specification.
 For consistency with `padStart`/`padEnd` we propose `trimStart` and `trimEnd` and `trimLeft`/`trimRight` as aliases required for web compatibility.